— A discovered note —

-His wound was already black, and rotting, with green veins climbing his leg, up underneath his pants.
-I met his terrified gaze, and then his eyes rolled back, and he fell flat.
+The bite wound was already black, with green veins climbing Murph’s leg, up underneath his pants.
+I met his terrified gaze, and then his eyes rolled back.
+He fell on his back with a thud.

 “Get this off me!”
 Tiffany said.

 The window was across the basement.
 I needed out.
-My gut told me Murph wouldn’t stay dead for long.
+My gut told me this wasn’t over, even if Mr. Murph was dead.

-Murph’s eyes were opened, glowing a dull green.
+Murph’s eyes opened, glowing the same dull green.
 He looked around, confused.
-I took the moment to grab the cabinet.
-With everything I had, I lifted it, allowing Tiffany to escape.
+I threw my hands under the cabinet and it took everything I had, but I lifted it, allowing Tiffany to escape.

 “Help!”
 I jumped again, still coming up short.

 Jessie appeared in the window and saw Mr. Murph.
 She screeched and caught my hand.
-Jeff joined her, grabbing my other.
+Tiffany joined her, grabbing my other.
 They lifted me, but Murph grasped my ankle.
-I twisted and screamed, kicking at him.
-He snarled and yanked, but my foot connected with his jaw and he crashed back through a pile of desks.
+I twisted and screamed, keeping from his mouth.
+He snarled and yanked, but I kicked his jaw, sending him crashing through a pile of desks.
 I scurried out of the basement, and they let the window fall shut.

 “What happened in there?”
-Dave said, eyes wide.
+Dave asked, eyes wide.
 “If someone died, I’m outta here!”

 “That bloody thing bit Mr. Murph!”
 Tiffany said.

 “So, what was it?”
-Dave said.
-“Was it a you know what?
-Tell me it was a you know what!”
+Dave asked.
+“Was it a: you know what?
+Tell me it was a: you know what!”